nhanh9d/coder-push-note/README.md

 - Mouse change when hover detail, list and buttons
 - Don't worry when you close your browser or your pc is restarted, I saved your note in local storage already.
 - Promise, I will sync all your devices (will do).

+## Update 1.0.1

+- I have sync across your devices.
+- you can create an account and let me sync.